dimitri-nicolo/calico/v2.0/usage/configuration/bgp.md

 ```

 To remove a BGP peer that was configured with IP address aa:bb::ff (the AS
-number is not required), peering with {{site.prodname}} node "node1", run the following
+number is not required), peering with {{site.tseeprodname}} node "node1", run the following
 command from any node:

 	$ calicoctl delete bgpPeer aa:bb::ff --scope=node --node=node1

 To view the current list of node specific peers that are configured to peer
-with {{site.prodname}} node "node1", run the following command from any node:
+with {{site.tseeprodname}} node "node1", run the following command from any node:

 ```
 $ calicoctl get bgpPeer --node=node1